sesh/fitlek/README.md

 `fitlek` adds a randomised Fartlek workout to Garmin Connect for you.

-It's called `FITlek` because the original intention was to create a `.fit` file that you could upload anywhere – that's still going to be an end goal.
+It's called `FITlek` because the original intention was to create a `.fit` file that you could upload directly to your watch.
+That might still happen but going directly to Garmin is working for me right now..

 ### Usage

-Right now, the easiest way to create a new workout for yourself if to clone the repo and run the script.
-There are no requirements other than a modern version pf Python 3 (tested with 3.8).
+The easiest way to create a new workout for yourself if to clone the repo and run the script.
+There are no requirements other than a modern version of Python 3 (tested with 3.8).

 ```
 > git clone https://github.com/sesh/fitlek.git